cms-DQM/dqmgui_frontend/readme.md

 9. Integrate P5 alarm manager
 10. ~~On plot selection (when screen divided to two sides), need to scroll down until selected plot (on the left side list)~~.
 11. ~~Fit dataset name in select field.~~
+12. Change style: need to save some space.
+13. Data earch for overlay could be done in one window for all 4 runs

 ---